cpp-tutor/pforth/README.md

 5. Locate the newly-created "pfdicdat.h" and move this into the "pForth/src/" directory (within your Arduino libraries directory).

-6. Add your custom functions to the sketch in three ways: function declaration, function definition and entry in `CustomFunctionTable` (the order must match **exactly** that in "pf_arduino.c".
+6. Add your custom functions to the sketch in three ways: function declaration, function definition and entry in `CustomFunctionTable` (the order must match **exactly** that in "pf_arduino.c").

 7. Compile the sketch and library.